sudhanwadindorkar/incremental-maven-builder/README.md

 ## Overview

 This is a Maven extension to run incremental builds on a multi-module Maven project.
 This extension automatically determines the modules that have changed since the last build and builds only the changed modules.
+It supports both single-threaded and multi-threaded (aka parallel) builds.
+Maven supports building selective projects and their downstream projects using the -pl and -amd flags.
+This pluging does the same but automatically determines the list of changed projects.

 ## Prerequisites
- * Maven 3.5.0+
  * Java 8

 ## Configure the extension